illagrenan/django-asgi-lifespan/docs/how_to_use/signals.md

 !!! tip

     Developers are advised to [prefer asynchronous context managers](context_manager.md).
-Using signals directly is fully supported, and until v0.2.0 this was the only way to use this plugin - the only downside is that it is a more low-level way to use it.
+Using signals directly is fully supported, and until `v0.2.0` this was the only way to use this plugin &mdash; the only downside is that it is a more low-level way to use it.

 ## Before you start

 This legacy approach uses ASGI lifespan signals directly.
 The disadvantage is that the developer has to figure out where to store the global shared state.
-If you are using Django version `^5.0.3`, use the more modern approach via [context manager](context_manager.md) - the global state will be managed by the ASGI server.
+Prefer the more modern approach via [context manager](context_manager.md) &mdash; the global state will be managed by the ASGI server.

 ## Example use case for lifespan signals